A numerically stable algorithm for integrating Bayesian models using Markov melding: Markov Melding

 \subsection{Naive prior marginal estimation}

 The expressions in Equation~\eqref{eqn:stage-one-acceptance} and Equation~\eqref{eqn:stage-two-acceptance-two} explicitly include both models' prior marginal distributions \(\pd_{\modelindex}(\phi)\) for \(\modelindex = 1, 2\), and implicitly includes them in \(\ppoolphi\).
-In our examples we do not have analytic expressions for these marginals, and in general it is uncommon to have expressions for these densities.
+In our examples we do not have analytic expressions for these marginals.
+More generally, if $\phi$ is not a root node in the directed acyclic graph representation of either submodel (see e.g. $\pi_{12}$ in Figure~\ref{fig:model-dag}), or is the aggregate output of a non-invertible deterministic link function, then the analytic form of $\pd_{\modelindex}(\phi)$ will likely be intractable.

 The approach proposed by \citet{goudie:etal:18}, which we call the \textit{naive} approach, estimates the prior marginal distributions by sampling \(\pd_{\modelindex}(\phi, \psi_{\modelindex}, Y_{\modelindex})\) for each model using simple Monte Carlo, as the samples of \(\phi\) will be distributed according to the correct marginal, and employs a standard KDE \(\widehat{\pd}_{\modelindex}(\phi)\) \citep{wand:jones:95}.
-The multi-stage sampler then targets the corresponding estimate of the melded posterior
+The two-stage sampler then targets the corresponding estimate of the melded posterior